-Year 1 Term Autumn Spring Summer Deliberate Practice Skills Use common words and phrases relating to the passing of time.
-Identify similarities and differences between ways of life in different periods.
-Sequence events in chronological order.
-Ask and answer questions, choosing and using parts of stories and other source and understand key features of events.
-Know some ways in which we can find out about the past, documents, stories, first hand accounts, newspapers, articles, museums, recordings etc They should use a wide vocabulary of everyday historical terms.
-They should know where the people and events they study fit within a chronological order.
-Knowledge Assessment questions: Toys Assessment Questions Can children make suggestions for how they could find out about what toys were like in the past?
-Do children know that toys in the past were different to toys today?
-Can children describe toys of the past?
-Can children discuss toys and ask questions about them?
-Do children understand the term 'decade'?
-Can children order decades chronologically?
-Can children identify some of the toys that were popular in particular decades?
-Can children recognise differences between old toys and new toys?
-Can children describe old and new toys using appropriate vocabulary?
-Can children sort old and new toys into categories?
-Do children know that some of the types of toys they play with were played with by children in the past too?
-Can children identify similarities between old and new toys?
-Can children use a range of sources of information?
-Can children place these time periods on a time-line?
-Can children place key events in chronological order?
+Year 1 Term Autumn Spring Summer Deliberate Practice Skills and understand key features of events.
+Know some ways in which we can find out abo first hand accounts, newspapers, articles, muse They should use a wide vocabulary of everyday They should know where the people and event Toys parts of stories and other sources to show that they know ut the past, documents, stories, letters, pictures, photograge eums, recordings etc y historical terms. ts they study fit within a chronology Bright Lights Big City Our Wonderful world - Explorers Knowledge Assessment questions: Assessment Questions • Can children make suggestions for how they could find out about what toys were like in the past? • Do children know that toys in the past were different to toys today? • Can children describe toys of the past? • Can children discuss toys and ask questions about them? • Do children understand the term 'decade'? • Can children order decades chronologically? • Can children identify some of the toys that were popular in particular decades? • Can children recognise differences between old toys and new toys? • Can children bescribe old and new toys using appropriate vocabulary? • Can children sort old and new toys into categories? • Do children identify similarities between old and new toys? • Can children identify similarities between old and new toys? • Can children now that some of the types of toys they play with were played with by children in the past too? • Can children identify similarities between old and new toys? • Can children use a range of sources of information? • Can children place these time periods on a time-line? • Can children place key events in chronological order?
 Assessment Questions Can children Explain who Thomas Farriner was and why he is remembered?
 Can children recall the names of significant places associated with the great fire?
 Can children recall some of the contributing factors that caused the acceleration of the fire?
 Can children describe what the buildings were made of at this time and how that has changed?
 Can the children tell you how long the fire lasted?
 Can the children tell you how they stopped the fire?
 Can children discuss why this would not happen again today?
 Can children make deductions about the past from a variety of sources?
-Can children describe how the people of the time look different to people today?
+Can children tell you about Samuel Peeps and give some details of his diary?
 Can children use a range of sources of information?
 Can children place these time periods on a time-line?
 Can children place key events in chronological order?
-Our Wonderful world - Explorers Assessment Questions Do the children know who Matthew Henson was?
-Do the Children know who Christopher Columbus wae Can the children describe the achievements of these two individuals?
-Can children compare the lives of these two explorers Can the children describe what life was like for them in their time-period?
-Can the children recognise similarities and difference between their own lives and the lives of the two explorers?
+Assessment Questions Do the children know who Matthew Henson was?
+Do the Children know who Christopher Columbus was Can the children describe the achievements of these two individuals?
+Can children compare the lives of these two explorers?
+Can the children describe what life was like for them in their time-period?
+Can the children recognise similarities and differences between their own lives and the lives of the two explorers?
 Can children use a range of sources of information?
 Can children place these time periods on a time-line?
 Can children place key events in chronological order?